Professor Dame Carol Propper tells us about her research into the UK’s nursing problem and explores some of the issues plaguing the NHS

 Universal, equitable, comprehensive, high quality, free at the point of delivery and centrally funded – these were the founding principles of the UK’s National Health Service (NHS) when it was created in 1948.
 But today the institution, besieged by financial woes, is facing yet another series of crises, as well as growing public outcry over the quality of its services.

-Dame Carol Propper is Professor of Economics at Imperial College Business School and a research associate at the Institute for Fiscal Studies.
+Dame Carol Propper is Professor of Economics at Imperial College Business School, a research associate at the Institute for Fiscal Studies and member of the Prime Minister’s Council for Science and Technology.
 Using the NHS as her “laboratory”, former president of the Royal Economic Society Professor Propper has focused her research on the impact of competition in healthcare, the impact of incentives on the quality of healthcare delivery and health system productivity, and the interaction between the state and private markets.
 She was also a member of French President Emmanuel Macron’s expert commission to investigate three of the biggest long-term challenges facing the world’s economies: inequality, climate change and demography, including the problems associated with an ageing population.

 Solving the nursing problem